 A small part of the northwest has a desert climate.

-Although there is a range of different climates in South Africa, temperatures stay in the mid-30’s in summer and around zero in winter.
+Although there is a range of different climates in South Africa, temperatures stay around 30 in summer and near zero in winter.

 The majority of the country experiences warm days and cool nights.
 There is a rainy season from November to March.